-- Do not mix summer and all season tires on your vehicle as this can cause dangerous handling characteristics, resulting in loss of control. - Do not use tire other than the manufacturer's designated tires, and do not mix tires or wheels of the sizes different from the originals.
+- Do not mix summer and all season tires on your vehicle as this can cause dangerous handling characteristics, resulting in loss of control. - Do not use tires other than the manufacturer's designated tires, and do not mix tires or wheels of different sizes.